-Eyeliner doesn't need to be that noticeable if you don't want it to be.
-You can apply the tiniest amount to define the eyes and call it a day.
-Applying a long-wearing gel eyeliner right in between the lashes like Armani Beauty's Eyes to Kill Waterproof Eyeliner Pencil will last through the day and into the night.
+Eyeliner doesn't need to be that noticeable if you don't want it to be—you can apply the tiniest amount to define the eyes and call it a day.
+Applying a long-wearing gel eyeliner right in between the lashes, like Armani Beauty's Eyes to Kill Waterproof Eyeliner Pencil, will last through the day and into the night.
 This look proves that a little goes a long way when wearing a natural eye makeup look, and we're so here for it.

 Green eyeliner graces the eyelids, and what could be better?
-While you might not be used to wearing green on your eyes, it's a lovely color that packs vivid color pigment for any occasion.
+While you might not be used to wearing green on your eyes, it's a lovely color that packs vivid pigment for any occasion.
 This eyeliner from Sephora is a green shade worth trying.

-Silver eyeliner works for any occasion, and this wing liner look is perfect for any season as well.
+Silver eyeliner works for any occasion, and this winged liner look is perfect for any season as well.
 Whether you've got a special event to go to or are just feeling creative, wearing silver gives a whole new perspective to your makeup look.
 Try this silver liner from Maybelline for a frosty look.

 What's better than one application of eyeliner?
 Two.
 This doubled-up liner look gives excellent definition to the eyes and enhances the crease as well.
 You can use a pencil or liquid eyeliner for this look, preferably one that stays put and doesn't smudge.
 Practice the shape a few times before your big debut to ensure everything is just right.

 Details can make all the difference when creating new eyeliner looks.
 The addition of the golden crease here elevates an everyday look to something much more special.
 Apply your eyeliner, let it dry, and then add the metallic pigment as the finishing detail.